xiix0/scam/README.md

-You have a deep interest in all that is artistic.
+Future looks spotty.
+You will spill soup in late evening.